Death-Raider13/MarketHub/text/VENDOR_SYSTEM_IMPROVEMENTS_COMPLETE.md

-# 🚀 MarketHub Vendor System - Major Improvements Complete
+# 🚀 FEROMARKETHUB Vendor System - Major Improvements Complete

 ## 📊 **Status Update: 95% Complete for Selar-Like Functionality**

-Following our comprehensive analysis, we've successfully implemented the most critical missing features to transform MarketHub into a **Selar competitor**.
+Following our comprehensive analysis, we've successfully implemented the most critical missing features to transform FEROMARKETHUB into a **Selar competitor**.
 Here's what we've accomplished:

 ---